Your art could hang in the U.S. Capitol!

 Artwork must be two-dimensional.
-Each framed artwork can be no larger than 26” x 26” x 4” (26 inches high, 26 inches wide, and 4 inches deep).
-If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.
+Each framed artwork can be no larger than 26” x 26” x 4” (26 inches high, 26 inches wide, and 4 inches deep, including the frame).
+If your artwork is selected as the winning piece, you must frame it in a wooden or metal frame and send to D.C. independently.
 No framed piece should weigh more than 15 pounds.
 Further details are available at https://www.house.gov/educators-and-students/congressional-art-competition.

 Public and private high school students in the 5th district are encouraged to participate in this year’s Congressional Art Competition hosted by Congresswoman Clark.
 Accepted mediums for the two-dimensional artwork are as follows:

 - Paintings: oil, acrylics, watercolor, etc.

 - Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

 - Collages: must be two dimensional

 - Prints: lithographs, silkscreen, block prints

 - Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.